 The orthogonal projection is the closest vector to in

-When has dimension greater than one, computing the orthogonal projection of onto means solving the matrix equation where has columns In other words, we can compute the closest vector by solving a system of linear equations.
+When is a matrix with more than one column, computing the orthogonal projection of onto means solving the matrix equation In other words, we can compute the closest vector by solving a system of linear equations.
 To be explicit, we state the theorem as a recipe:

 Recipe: Compute an orthogonal decomposition

-Let and let be the matrix with columns Here is a method to compute the orthogonal decomposition of a vector with respect to
+Let be a subspace of Here is a method to compute the orthogonal decomposition of a vector with respect to

 Compute the matrix and the vector